Chase involving federal agents led to a crash and angry community response in Chicago

 Tensions continue to bubble in the Windy City — long known as a Welcoming City for immigrants — between its residents, city leaders and activists and the Trump administration.

-Tuesday’s standoff in Chicago comes as the deadline looms to remove a security fence around the Broadview ICE facility, the site of several anti-ICE protests, after a federal judge ruled it must come down.
+Tuesday’s standoff in Chicago comes the same day as a court deadline to remove a security fence around the Broadview ICE facility, the site of several anti-ICE protests, after a federal judge ruled it must come down following a lawsuit by local officials who called it a public safety hazard.

+As of late Tuesday evening, the barrier was seen being removed ahead of the 11:59 p.m. deadline.

 Additionally, a US District Court judge less than a week ago granted a temporary restraining order halting the Trump administration’s deployment of soldiers in Illinois for two weeks.